slab-it/FRATTVAE/README.md

 # Fragment Tree Transformer-based VAE (FRATTVAE)

 This repository contains training and generation code for FRATTVAE.
 FRATTVAE can handle large amount of varius compounds ranging from 'Drug-like' to 'Natural'.
 In addition, the latent space constructed by FRATTVAE is useful to molecular generation and optimization.
-FRATTVAE is implemented in this papar.
+FRATTVAE is implemented in [this papaer](https://chemrxiv.org/engage/chemrxiv/article-details/6649986291aefa6ce169d98b).

 ## Requirements
 * Python==3.10.8